gvwilson/sensibleadventures/nardica/nardica.md

 and sent the Zillion ship to the bottom.
 "Yeah, prob'ly," she mumbled.

-Slack bumped her hip against Iffy again.
+Honesty bumped her hip against Iffy again.
 "Good,"
 she said firmly.
 "'Cuz they're payin' extra, an' we can use the jing.